anthonytapias/Adverse-Drug-Events-A-Deep-Dive-Into-The-FDA/README.md

 </p>

 ### Top Five Reactions Across All Holidays
-Drug ineffectiveness was the most frequent reaction across all the observed holidays at 30.2%, death made up 20.7% of the data while nausea made up 17.2% of the data.
+Drug ineffectiveness was the most frequent reaction across all the observed holidays at 30.2%, death made up 20.7% of the data while nausea made up 17.2% of the dataV.
 <p align="center">
   <img src="https://github.com/anthonytapias/Adverse-Drug-Events-A-Deep-Dive-Into-The-FDA/blob/master/img/top_5_reactions_all_holidays.png">
 </p>